 This had garnered different reviews from the Filipino audience.
-According to some (people whom I had talked to about the movie) it was disappointing.
+According to some (people whom I had talked to about the movie), it was disappointing.
 They said that it was confusing, especially for people who didn’t get to read/watch the series.
-The transition of the events in the movie appeared to be too quick for a normal (non-otaku) viewer.
-And that, it was far too different from the scenes in the series.
+The transition of the events in the movie appeared to be too quick for a normal (non-otaku/non-follower of the series) viewer.
+And that, it was far too different from the scenes in the series, which of course, was kind of normal for every adaption there is.
 Also, they said that the production seemed to be rashly done.
 But others said, it was awesome as a whole!
-Well, for me, I could actually agree that the shifting of the events were indeed too swift.
+For me, I could actually agree that the shifting of the events were indeed too swift.
 Also, since I have been reading the manga, I can’t avoid comparing the characters, the event, the whole plot.
 I am not confused at all.
 Okay.
 Yes.
 Just a little.
 Since it’s an adaptation, at least there should have been similar scenes between the movie and the series.
 But yeah, I do get the point that it had to be done that way since everything would be too predictable if it had been copied from script to acting, right?
-However, what made me confused in the adaptation was the role that each actor had to play.
+However, what confused me in the adaptation was the role that each actor had to play.
 As I have said, I was comparing the characters and the roles.
 And the comparison was made difficult since I had a hard time identifying who was who.
 Two of them had bothered me most.
 First was the garrison captain – Souda (which means garrison captain itself) which was played by Pierre Taki.
 At the start of his appearance, I thought he was Keith Shadis since he mentioned Carla Jaeger being won over by Grisha Jaeger.
 And then, later in the movie he turned into a drunkard and was showing a fatherly affection to Eren (Jaeger, Haruma Miura), Armin (Arlert, Kanata Hongo) and Mikasa (Ackerman, Kiko Mizuhara) which was a role of Hannes, a garrison captain in the manga who saved the kids from the smiling titan.
 Next, the most baffling among all, was Captain Shikishima played by Hiroki Hasegawa.
 They said, he was closer to Levi’s role than anyone else.
 But no can do!
-He can’t be Heichou, you know!
+He can’t be heichou, you know!
 He’s too tall to be Levi.
 That’s it.
 Moreover, he couldn’t be Erwin either.
 The Scouting Legion Commander would jump right on the giants just to save his men, although he’d prefer to risk the lives of many for a greater cause. *smirk* But, oh well, I shouldn’t have compared to begin with, right?
 Haha.

 - Major turn-around.
 Eren’s mother being eaten was the very reason why he pushed himself to join the Survey Corps.
 But either Higuchi or Isayama didn’t include that.